 So I was watching Shadowhunters the other day and although I have read all six Mortal Instrument Books and am currently in the third season of the show, I only just wondered why Clary is so into Jace.
 I mean sure, he is cute and the protagonist bad boy of the show (whatever that means) but he sure seems emotionally unavailable.
 As I thought about it some more, I found that there are many shows with this theme.
 On these shows, the couples end up together and the guys almost always change their ways for the ladies but that’s not real life.
 In real life, things can get pretty dark.

 This tangent brought me to the question: why are women sometimes drawn to the messed up, emotionally unavailable bad boy types?
-Okay so that was a real question.
+Okay, so that was a real question.
 One I don’t have an answer to.
 So I took the liberty of researching and here are some of the reasons I found:

 I Can Fix Him

-In an article by the life.com, ‘some women allow their nurturing instinct to seep into their love lives’.
-According to this article, these women know that their boyfriend and in some cases, husband is emotionally unavailable but they have come to believe that they can or are the ones who were meant to fix him; show him how to love.
+In an article by life.com, ‘some women allow their nurturing instinct to seep into their love lives.
+According to this article, these women know that their boyfriend and in some cases, their husband is emotionally unavailable but they have come to believe that they can or are the ones who were meant to fix him; show him how to love.
 This woman in fact comes to find some significance in this role.
 As this article goes on to point out, it is impossible to fix anyone.
 A person can only change if he/she comes to the decision themselves.

 The Emotional Chase